SudoMaker/nativescript-dom-ng/README.md

 ### Event Handling

-Since NativeScript uses `addEventListener` and `removeEventListener` as event handling method names as well as HTML DOM which are causes naming conflicts, we should tell DOMiNATIVE to register event handlers as DOM behavior by explicitly adding a third option:
+Since NativeScript uses `addEventListener` and `removeEventListener` as event handling method names as well as HTML DOM which are causing naming conflicts, we should tell DOMiNATIVE to register event handlers as DOM behavior by adding a third option explicitly:

 ```js
 element.addEventListener('someEvent', callback, {mode: 'DOM'})